 If you can encourage your teen to just try one or two of these habits to try, it will go a long way to relieving their stress.
 I, for one, reduced the noise I was hearing over the past weekend.
 I did not listen to news.
 I did not read anything that might stress me out.

-I basically took a time out from now for a couple of days.
-It was wonderful, and I plan on doing this every weekend from now for as long as this current situation goes on.
+I basically took a time out from news for a couple of days.
+It was wonderful, and I plan on doing this every weekend from now for as long as the current (insert whatever you want!) situation goes on.

 The news isn’t going anywhere.
 I was available to my family and friends if something came up, but it really refreshed my soul to tune the world out for a bit.

 Have your teen try a time out, even if it’s just for a few hours, they will be glad they did it!
 This will be a great way to help a stressed out teen.

 Here are my friends’ tips for calming your teens…

 Tips for Getting to Sleep Faster by Dana at Parenting in Real Life

 Calming an Anxiety Attack by Dana at Parenting in Real Life

 Our teens have a lot of time on their hands even with school, friends, social media, and right now, a world-wide pandemic.
 Here are a few fun things that might distract them when they have a moment of boredom!

 Staying busy is good for a stressed out teen, as long as it is balanced with rest and relaxation.